maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 2. Add in tags to the `[[todo]]` blocks to help with multi-authoring [workflow](../Authoring/Workflow.md).
 3. Add in a library page which allows users to load question from the sample question folder on the server.
 This gives users ready access to openly released sample materials.
 4. Allow the feedback variables to stop the execution of the PRT.
 This is equivalent to one of the inputs being "invalid" or "blank".
 The PRT does not get executed.
 See the discussion in [issue #1227](https://github.com/maths/moodle-qtype_stack/issues/1227).
+5. Provisional support for STACK questions in the Moodle App.
+STACK questions of all input types now function in the Moodle App while online, complete with input validation.
+Dropdowns and checkboxes use native elements.
+This feature should be considered as in beta and under trial while we gather feedback on compatability with a wider range of devices, Moodle installations and questions.
+Existing questions may need work to fit better on a mobile screen.
+(Be sure to use App version 4.5+ to avoid a Moodle bug with MathJax in non-STACK questions.)

 Issues with [github milestone 4.8.0](https://github.com/maths/moodle-qtype_stack/issues?q=is%3Aissue+milestone%3A4.8.0) include